MasonONeal/ruby-test/README.md

-repo to test some ruby code
+Repo to test some ruby code
+=
 talk.rb is a response program, and involved pair programming with my 7 year old